How to Remove Rust From Cast Iron Grill Pan

 How do you clean it after each use?

-For tougher jobs, you can certainly use mild soap but use it sparingly.
-Then use a paper towel or clean cloth to dry it thoroughly, and then add a little oil to maintain the seasoning.
+You can certainly use mild soap for tougher jobs, but sparingly.
+Then, use a paper towel or clean cloth to dry it thoroughly, and then add a little oil to maintain the seasoning.

 Why should you restore a cast iron grill pan?

-• It’s a better cook when it’s used and well seasoned.
+• It cooks better when it’s used and well-seasoned.
 Some people even prefer to buy their cast iron grill pan pre-owned or used because of the layers of seasoning that have built up over time through use.

-• It’s versatile and can be used on both the stovetop and the oven at very high temperatures.
+• It’s versatile and can be used on the stovetop and the oven at a very high temperature.

 • It’s super versatile and can make several types of dishes.
-From sauteing, searing, braising, and roasting steak, chicken, potatoes, and other delectable dishes, you can practically do it all in a cast iron grill pan.
+You can practically do everything from sauteing, searing, braising, and roasting steak, chicken, potatoes, and other delectable dishes in a cast iron grill pan.

 Tips to Prevent Future Rust in Cast Iron